 The Fee-Free scholarship covers the student course fee you would normally pay.

 How do you apply for a Fee-Free Scholarship?

 You do not need to apply.

 If you meet the Fee-Free Scholarship eligibility criteria (see above), we will tell you if you are eligible when you enrol.

-You can receive one Fee-Free Scholarship in a single financial year, with a second scholarship available within the four year financial period up to 30 June 2019.
+You can receive and/or have one Fee-Free Scholarship in a single financial year, with a second scholarship available within the four year financial period up to 30 June 2019.

 What does "NSW Social Housing" mean when applying for a Fee-Free Scholarship?

 - Public housing (owned and managed by the NSW government or managed by a community housing provider)

 - Community housing (owned and/or managed by community housing providers)